Peace negotiations in the Russo-Ukrainian war (2022–present): Belarus and Antalya peace talks

 Ukrainian president Volodymyr Zelenskyy and Belarusian president Alexander Lukashenko agreed on 27 February that a Ukrainian delegation would meet with Russian officials in Belarus, near the Ukrainian border, without preconditions.
 It was reported that Lukashenko assured Zelenskyy that all planes, helicopters, and missiles on Belarusian territory would remain on the ground during the negotiations.

-Talks began on 28 February at one of Lukashenko's countryside residences near Liaskavičy, about 30 miles from the Belarus-Ukraine border.
-The Ukrainian delegation was led by Davyd Arakhamia and included defense minister Oleksii Reznikov, presidential adviser Mykhailo Podolyak, and others.
-The Russian delegation was led by Vladimir Medinsky.
-The Ukrainian president's office said that the main goals were to call for an immediate ceasefire, and for Russian troops to be withdrawn from Ukraine.
+On 28 February, talks started in Liaskavičy near the Belarus-Ukraine border, with Ukrainians including Davyd Arakhamia, Oleksii Reznikov and Mykhailo Podolyak, and Russians including Vladimir Medinsky.
+Ukrainian president Zelenskyy's office stated that his priorities were an immediate ceasefire and withdrawal of Russian forces from Ukraine.
 It concluded with no agreement.

 On 3 March, the second round of peace talks began in Kamyanyuki, Belarus, near the Polish border.
 Both sides agreed to open humanitarian corridors for evacuating civilians.
 Russia's demands were Ukraine's recognition of Russian-occupied Crimea, independence for separatist-controlled Luhansk and Donetsk, and "de-militarisation" and "de-Nazification".
-Ukrainian Foreign Minister Dmytro Kuleba stated that while his country was ready for talks to resume, Russia's demands had not changed.
+Ukrainian foreign minister Dmytro Kuleba stated that while his country was ready for talks to resume, Russia's demands had not changed.

-On 5 March, Israeli prime minister Naftali Bennett flew to Moscow and held three hours of meetings with Putin, then flew to Germany and held meetings with German Chancellor Olaf Scholz.
+Zelenskyy called for Putin to "sit down with me at the negotiating table.
+But not from 30 meters away, like with Macron and Scholz.
+I don't bite.
+What are you afraid of?".
+This was referring to the long table Putin uses for meetings.
+On 5 March, Israeli prime minister Naftali Bennett flew to Moscow and held three hours of meetings with Putin, then flew to Germany and held meetings with German chancellor Olaf Scholz.
 Bennett spoke in advance with Zelenskyy, who had previously asked for his help mediating.
 He also coordinated with the US, France and Germany.
 According to Al Monitor, the meetings were instigated by Scholz who made a brief visit to Israel on 3 March and held a long one-on-one meeting with Bennett, which produced the mediation idea.

 On 6 March, Ukrainian official Denys Kireyev was found dead after being accused of committing 'treason' and working for Russia.
 Barely a week after attending the first round of peace talks, images of Kireyev's corpse began circulating.